-Some travel solo for the first time without a moment's thought.
+Some first time solo travelers head out without a moment's thought.

-Others think about it for a few years before going.
+Others think about solo travel for a few years before going.

 I know this to be true because I receive emails from readers who tell me of finally stepping out for their first solo trip.

 It is to those who hesitate that I dedicate this post.

 I want all first time solo travelers to have excellent experiences.
 It's either the trip that builds confidence and leads to many more or the trip that curtails future travel.
 It's important to get it right.
 For this reason I think the first priority for the first time solo traveler is to choose a destination where they speak the local language.